wang1kevin1/cs111/assgn-2/design.md

 **Random Number Generator**

 In order to generate a random priority, we will utilize random(9) to get a number between 0 and 255.
+Because we don't want to send non kernel threads to interrupt and kernel run queues, we will adjust them.

+The adjustment won't be completely fair and certain priority values will be called more often than others.
+To combat this, we will seed the randomizer with the current system time in order to make it more random.

 **Assigning a Random Run Queue**